Imagine this: a customer purchases your product or service, uses it for a day or two but runs into a problem that ruins their satisfaction with it.

 On top of that, you can also contact customers via SMS and newsletters if you have something important to share.

-Offering your customers different ways of accessing knowledge about your product will strengthen your relationship with them and reduce churn.
+Providing customers with multiple avenues to learn about your product strengthens your relationship with them and lowers churn.

 Frequently Asked Questions